 New Car Buying Tips

-homework.
+homework before buying a new car.
 Learn all you can about dealer tricks because they can

 quickly erase any discounts or other savings that you think you're